 I love diving into a new year of books and even though I feel like I’m off to a late start this year, I’m excited to get into my 2020 reading list.
 I typically go for a mix of thrillers, light romantic comedies and some historical fiction.
 I do have a monthly subscription to Audible, but with so much time at home and around the house this year, I’ve found myself purchasing a few extra audiobooks here and there.

 This post was originally published in January 2020 and I’ll be updating as I read more.
-I’d love to hear what books you’re reading, so I can add them to my list.
+I’d love to hear what books you’re reading and listening to, so I can add them to my list.
 Sharing is caring!

 Here’s what I’ve read so far….

 This one is set during a weeding weekend in Ireland and feels like a classic mystery in terms of the rotating perspectives of several guests.
 There’s the bride, the groom, a few old school mates of the groom, the plus one, the maid and others who add to the fabric of the story and make it unclear exactly what is happening, who is responsible and who is a victim.
 The changing POVs can be a little to keep up with at first, but it all comes together in a way that makes it totally worth it.
 And personally, I love the English accents, which even in a mystery thriller are so smooth and soothing to listen to. // The Guest List on Audible